 This argument was given short shrift.
 The judge concluded that “There is nothing in the language of the scheme which suggests that a dispute may only be referred to adjudication once an entitlement to payment has arisen” and that “There was a clear dispute between the parties as to the correct value of the final account and it was entirely appropriate to refer the matter to adjudication”.

 A failure to comply with adjudicator’s directions on scope will be something that anyone with experience of adjudication will recognised – but here, it is clear that it may affect any challenge later.
 Many will also have experienced adjudications where submissions appear never ending with each party vying to have the last word.
 This case provides a welcome boost to adjudicators who call time or limit submissions when they consider that they have heard both sides of the argument.

 It also stands as another stark warning to those parties attempting to resist enforcement proceedings as this case follows the general trend of adjudicator’s decisions being enforced, even where jurisdictional and natural justice arguments are advanced.
 Absent something extraordinary, it will often be most cost-effective to follow the ‘pay now, argue later’ mantra that the Construction Act was founded on.

-For further information, please contact Ben Burt or a member of our Construction and Engineering Team.
+For further information, please contact a member of our Construction and Engineering Team.

 This article is from the March 2019 edition of Cornerstone, our newsletter for those working in the construction industry.
 To download the latest issue, please visit the newsletter section of our website.
 Law covered as at March 2019.